danvk/crosswalk/README.md

 - A definition of your API's shape in one place using TypeScript's type system.
 - A check that you've only implemented endpoints that are in the API definition.
 - Types for route parameters (via TypeScript 4.1's template literal types)
+- Types for query parameters (and automatic coercion of non-string parameters)
 - A check that each endpoint's implementation returns a Promise for the expected response type.